simplicateca/craft/README.md

 ## About simplicate-web/craft

 This is a highly opinionated, Docker-based `Craft CMS 3` project scaffolding / boilerplate.

 It excels at rapidly prototyping modern website structures + page layouts.

 We use it very early in our design & development process to increases collaboration and communication between team members and project stakeholders.
-We've found that it leads to better sites being developed in shorter timelines.
+We've found that it results in shorter timelines and better sites.

 It comes pre-populated with: